HotaruCMS/HotaruCMS/content/plugins/db_optimize/readme.txt

 ------------
 1. Upload the "db otimize" folder to your plugins folder.
 2. Install it from Plugin Management in Admin.
-3. Automatically, a system cron job to check daily for the latest hotaru version will be created

 Changelog
 ---------